Resulting & Constructive Trusts in Northern Virginia

-Unlike the “traditional” trust, which is created only by the execution of a legal document, a resulting trust arises from the intention of the parties or the nature of the transaction.
+Unlike the “traditional” trust (like a spendthrift trust), which is created only by the execution of a legal document, a resulting trust arises from the intention of the parties or the nature of the transaction.

 When a Resulting Trust Arises